rujirawanich-visarut/EDA/README_EN.md

-# Sovereign Epistemic EDA — The Cognitive Engine for Industrial Data Understanding
+# Epistemic EDA — The Cognitive Engine for Industrial Data Understanding

 > **"You cannot optimize what you do not understand, and you cannot automate what you have not stabilized."**
 > — *Compress the first 45 minutes of EDA down to 0.83 seconds — and focus your human expertise where AI cannot substitute: critical decision-making.*